Hundemeier/sacn/README.md

 It is useful to check if the test coverage changed with `coverage run -m pytest` and then `coverage html`, which generates a `htmlcov/index.html` file with all the information.

 ### Changelog
+ * 1.9.0: The behavior of multicast sending and receiving is now unified across most operating systems.
+This means Windows no longer requires to set a `bind_address` to be able to use multicast or universe discovery.
+(Thanks to mthespian!
+See #42 for more information)
  * 1.8.1: Calling `stop` on a sender or receiver now closes the underlying socket too.
 Note: after stopping a sender or receiver, it can not be started again with `start`.
 (See #39 for more information)
  * 1.8.0: Added function for removing a listener on a receiver by universe.
 See `sACNreceiver.remove_listener_from_universe(<universe>)` for more information.
  * 1.7.1: Small changes that might improve timing on the sender.
 (Thanks to mthespian!
 See #36 for more information)